 205

-and the R metrics between 0.997 and 0.952, indicating very good recovery of the posterior means (Figure 4a).
+and the R² metrics between 0.997 and 0.952, indicating very good recovery of the posterior means (Figure 4a).
 The parameter

 206

 207

 208

 209

 210

 211

 212

 213

 σ seems to be the hardest to recover.
 Inspecting the full posteriors, we further see that the posterior distribution of the dummy noise variable u closely resembles the prior, as expected due to the complete lack of mutual information between the data x and u (Figure 4b).
 Finally, the plots of the rank statistic computed for SCB suggest no systematic distortions of the posterior across all parameters (Figure 4d).
 Interpreting deviations from uniformity according to (35), the approximate posteriors of r and ρ slightly underestimate the true posterior means, whereas the approximate posterior of σ tends to overestimate the true posterior variance.
 These deviations appear to be due to the fact that recovery worsens at extreme values of the parameters.
 This is unsurprising, as the data generated with these parameters is highly implausible, which in some cases might even render a model unidentifiable.